mikemaccana/compact-wsl2-disk/README.md

 ## PRs are welcome!

-Please file tickets instead of just asking for things.
+Please file pull requests instead of just asking for things.
 Thanks!

 ## License